Get Approved for up to $35,000 in 3 minutes

 If you are a cryptocurrency miner, your taxes are based on if you mine as a hobby or if it is a business.
 This is mostly dictated by how much you mine as well as how much income that you earn.
 If you are just seen as an individual then you only pay capital gains taxes, if your mining operation is considered to be a business then you will have to pay business income taxes.

-Some information you should keep to file at tax time as a miner:
+Some information you should keep in a file at tax time as a miner:

 • Mining hardware receipts